hse-project/hse-project.github.io/v2/docs/gs/cli.md

 The staging media class directory `/var/fast/staging2` is configured for the specified KVDB home directory `/var/bulk/kvdb2`.

-No application can have the KVDB open or the operation will fail.
+This command can only be used to add a staging media class to a KVDB.
+The command will fail if either the KVDB already has a staging media class or if an application has the KVDB open.

 The next time an application opens the KVDB, the newly added staging media class will be used for KVS storage as determined by the